nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 .. image:: image/fhir_api_observation.png
   :width: 500

-The response is FHIR `Observation`_ resource.
+The response is a FHIR `Observation`_ resource.
 Check the detail of the response body to see if the information is consistent with the activity data you added to GameBus.